Office of Creative Inquiry / QEP

-4. Meet with QEP staff briefly on two occasions each semester for assessment purposes.
+4. Meet with QEP Director at least once each semester for assessment purposes.

-6. All Curriculum Grant awardees are required to sustain the creative inquiry enrichment beyond the grant funding time frame.
+5. All EDGE Grant award recipients are required to sustain the creative inquiry enrichment beyond the grant funding time frame.

 Note: Once a course has been supplemented with a CI grant and redesigned to include CI activities, it is expected that those activities will remain part of the course in semesters following the grant period.
 Your Chair must complete the QEP Curriculum Grant Support Form to agree to this requirement.